immorez/loopcoin/README.md

-**LoopCoin**
-A Very Simple Blockchain & Crypto currency using Python Flask API and React JS.
+**LoopCoin** Is A Very Simple Blockchain & Crypto currency using Python Flask API and React JS.

 **Activate the virtual environment**